akvelon/flutter-code-editor/README.md

 Code blocks folding may support other languages in experimental mode.

 ## Themes

 ### Pre-defined Themes

-Flutter Code Editor supports themes from the [highlight](https://pub.dev/packages/flutter_highlight) package, see the full list of pre-defined themes [here](https://github.com/git-touch/highlight.dart/tree/master/flutter_highlight/lib/themes).
+Flutter Code Editor supports themes from the [highlight](https://pub.dev/packages/flutter_highlight) package, see the full list of the pre-defined themes [here](https://github.com/git-touch/highlight.dart/tree/master/flutter_highlight/lib/themes).

 Use `CodeTheme` widget to set the theme for underlying editors: